Breast Cancer Survival Rates for all types of breast cancers

 Breast Cancer ‘type'(or sub-type) is determined by cell shape and appearance

-However, there are quite a few very rare types of breast cancers which are comprised of non-epithelial cells (for example, muscle cells), and a great many breast cancers are actually not ‘pure’, but are a mixture of different kinds of cells.
+However, there are quite a few very rare types of breast cancers which are comprised of non-epithelial cells (for example, muscle cells).
+Furthermore, a great many breast cancers are actually not ‘pure’, but rather a mixture of different types of cells.

 Certain breast cancer sub-types have a better statistical prognosis

 In general, tubular, mucinous and medullary breast carcinomas have a better prognosis than the other sub-types.

 The table below gives a very general approximation of the survival rates that may be associated with the different breast cancer sub-types.

 However, please bear in mind that these figures are a rough generalization only and survival will always be determined by the individual characteristics of each breast cancer and each patient.